-Italy’s Primavera Kitchen is the first food booth we’ll review at the Epcot International Flower & Garden Festival.
-In this Walt Disney World dining review, we’ll look at the menu prices, share food photos, and offer thoughts on what is worth your money or Disney Dining Plan credits.
+Italy’s Primavera Kitchen is an Outdoor Kitchen at the EPCOT International Flower & Garden Festival.
+In this Walt Disney World dining review, we’ll look at the menu prices, share food photos, and offer thoughts on what is worth your money.
 Plus, what you should avoid from Primavera Kitchen at all costs.

-We’re either starting with a whimper or a bang at the Primavera Kitchen, depending upon your perspective.
+We’re start with words of caution about the Primavera Kitchen.
 A clear pattern has emerged when it comes to Italy at the various Epcot festivals: the food booth is notorious for their prices, perplexing culinary choices, lack of ambition, and the menu usually changes completely for every event, every year.

 This pattern extends right down to the cuisine.
-There’s usually something that feels like it was inspired by an elementary school lunch menu, a microwaved pasta pick, a dessert that’s shockingly good, and something that makes no sense whatsoever–as if it was prepared blindfolded with random ingredients and preparation methods chosen.
+There’s usually something that feels like it was inspired by an elementary school lunch menu, a microwaved pasta pick, a dessert that looks great by comparison to the savory dishes, and something that makes no sense whatsoever–as if it was prepared blindfolded with random ingredients and preparation methods chosen.
 Suffice to say, the Italy booth is notorious for questionable cuisine…